 We’re incredibly excited about Sunshine Flyer, as it offers a fun theme—trains are undeniably awesome, as is the golden age of rail travel after which the Sunshine Flyer is modeled.
 There’s also a clear “Disney connection” to the Sunshine Flyer’s theme, as Walt Disney was an avid railroad enthusiast.

-Pricing could vary depending on date and hotel, but the introductory rate on the standard service is $16 for adults and $13.50 for children for a one-way trip or $32 for adults and $27 for children for round trips.
+Pricing could vary depending on date and hotel, but the current rate on the standard service is $16 for adults and $13.50 for children for a one-way trip or $32 for adults and $27 for children for round trips.
 Express is currently priced at $250 per round trip for up to 4 passengers, plus $55 for each additional person.

 Mears is a transportation company with coach buses and taxis that enjoyed a virtual monopoly on Orlando for decades.
 Historically, we have not been fans of Mears.
 We had several negative experiences with them in the pre-rideshare days–enough to arrive at the conclusion that it was a poorly-managed company doing the bare minimum and not caring about customer service given their aforementioned monopoly.